-China Gold International intends to continue to acquire high-quality mineral projects as part of its strategy, but the Company may not identify suitable acquisition opportunities.
+China Gold International intends to pursue the acquisition of high-quality mineral projects as part of its strategy, but the Company may not identify suitable acquisition opportunities.
 Even if the Company does identify suitable opportunities, it may not be able to complete those transactions on terms commercially acceptable to the Company or at all.
 The inability to identify suitable acquisition targets or the inability to complete such transactions could materially and adversely affect the Company's competitiveness and growth prospects.
-In the event the Company successfully completes an acquisition, the Company could face difficulties in integrating the acquisition.
+In the event the Company successfully completes an acquisition, the Company could face difficulties in integrating the acquisition with the Company's operations or fail to achieve the strategic purpose of such an acquisition.
 Such difficulties or failures could disrupt the Company's ongoing business, distract the Company's management and employees, and increase the Company's expenses, any of which could materially and adversely affect the Company's business and results of operations.